 APRx History

-Luck in the business world usually occurs when preparation intersects with opportunity.
-That’s why Mike Gohlke is one of the luckiest guys in pharmacy to be president of American Pharmacies (APRx), a growing for-profit buying co-op and public affairs advocate for independent pharmacists.
-After barely 11 years in business, APRx is close to reaching its goal of $1 billion in purchases in Texas.
+Luck in the business world often occurs when preparation intersects with opportunity.
+That’s why Mike Gohlke is one of the luckiest guys in pharmacy to be the founder of American Pharmacies.

 “We made monumental differences for independent pharmacies,” Mike said.
 “In the early years we changed the playing field for independents, not only from a purchasing standpoint, but in advocacy, too.